ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

 Note that the surface mass balance typically is defined as the total accumulation of ice and snow, minus the total ablation.
-The *qice* flux passed to GLINT is the mass balance for ice alone, not snow.
+The *qice* flux passed to Glint is the mass balance for ice alone, not snow.
 We can think of CLM as owning the snow, whereas Glimmer owns the underlying ice.
-Fluctuations in snow depth between 0 and 1 m LWE are not reflected in the SMB passed to GLINT.
+Fluctuations in snow depth between 0 and 1 m LWE are not reflected in the SMB passed to Glint.

-In addition to *qice* and *topo*, the ground surface temperature *tsfc* is passed from CLM to GLINT via the coupler.
+In addition to *qice* and *topo*, the ground surface temperature *tsfc* is passed from CLM to Glint via the coupler.
 This temperature serves as the upper boundary condition for Glimmer-CISM’s temperature calculation.

 Given the SMB from the land model, Glimmer-CISM executes one or more